Only a decade after the Great Recession, danger seems to be looming once again.

 As the number of delinquent borrowers increases, banks will have to employ additional channels (like collection self-service) to reach many more customers and allow them to settle their debt by themselves.
 As we’ve emphasized elsewhere, organizations need to assess whether their collection processes make it simple for customers to settle their debts.

 During tough times, customer service will be the key difference between you and your competitors – and whether you can maintain a high return on equity or not.

 Look beyond call centres (which still have their place) and offer customers numerous ways to contact you: chatting, messaging and email are a less intimidating alternative, opening up numerous lines of communication that are simple for a bank to automate.

 With the cost of servicing a delinquent loan climbing to 15 times the cost of servicing a performing loan, you might be tempted to outsource your customer service - but keeping as much of the collections process in-house as possible remains the best option.

-Third-party vendors will be useful if your in-house teams are overwhelmed by a spike in NPL ratio, but their effectivity will be limited unless your business can carefully monitor their activity and adequately incentivise them with accurate metrics.
+Third-party vendors will be useful if your in-house teams are overwhelmed by a spike in NPL ratio, but their effectiveness will be limited unless your business can carefully monitor their activity and adequately incentivize them with accurate metrics.